gidHog/BGDView/README.md

 1. This is a early and incomplete version, things may not work or be displayed incorrect
    - Not everything is displayed
    - Not everything is editable
-   - Currently you can only add nodes and connections and not remove them
+   - Currently you need to move the node to display it in the UI
 3. Loading takes longer with Windows-Defender enabled (M.2 SSD: ~10 vs ~100+ seconds)
 4. The code is kinda messy